dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 Overiew
 =======
-SimpleDBM's transaction manager is modelled after ARIES.
+SimpleDBM_'s transaction manager is modelled after [ARIES]_.
 It makes following assumptions about the rest of the system:

 * The system uses the Write Ahead Log protocol when making changes